semoglou/Machine-Learning-Customer-Segmentation/README.md

 If no corresponding positive transaction exists before the negative one, it is treated as a cancellation.
 It is important to note that some cancellations might be genuine returns without a recorded prior purchase.
 For such cancellations, we remove these entries from the dataset to correct the data and avoid skewing our analysis.

 #### `Data Enhancement`
+- **Date Features**\
-- **Date Features**: Extract additional features from 'InvoiceDate' such as day of the week, month, and hour to uncover patterns related to time.
+   Extract additional features from 'InvoiceDate' such as day of the week, month, and hour to uncover patterns related to time.
+- **Invoice Total**\
-- **Invoice Total**: Calculate the total amount for each invoice to facilitate revenue analysis.
+   Calculate the total amount for each invoice to facilitate revenue analysis.

 <a id="1-2-exploratory-analysis"></a>
 ### 1.2 Exploratory Analysis
 This phase involved a deep dive into the dataset to understand the distribution of variables.

 #### `Key Areas of Focus`
-- **Sales Distribution by Time**: Analyzed sales data to uncover trends across different timescales—hourly, daily, and monthly.
+- **Sales Distribution by Time**\
+   Analyzed sales data to uncover trends across different timescales—hourly, daily, and monthly.
 This helps in understanding peak shopping hours, busiest shopping days, and seasonal trends which are essential for inventory and marketing strategies.

+- **Customer Demographics**\
-- **Customer Demographics**: Explored demographic data, enhancing the understanding of our customer base.
+   Explored demographic data, enhancing the understanding of our customer base.

-- **Revenue by Country**: Mapped out revenue generation across different countries to pinpoint high-value markets and assess the global reach of the business.
+- **Revenue by Country**\
+   Mapped out revenue generation across different countries to pinpoint high-value markets and assess the global reach of the business.

+- **Product Popularity**\
-- **Product Popularity**: Investigated the most frequently purchased items by analyzing the 'Description' field.
+   Investigated the most frequently purchased items by analyzing the 'Description' field.

 <a id="1-3-nlp-driven-product-categorization"></a>
 ### 1.3 NLP-Driven Product Categorization